• Skip to primary navigation

 2. Granulated sugar: this is in the crust and the filling.
 It adds a bit of sweetness to the crust and is what helps give the lemon curd structure along with the eggs.

-3. 1:1 gluten free baking flour: this is key for this recipe and needs to be a 1:1 flour.
-We really like Bob's Red Mill and that's what I tested with this recipe.
+3. Gluten-free flour blend: this is key for this recipe and needs to be a 1:1 flour.
+We really like Bob’s Red Mill and that’s what I tested with this recipe.

 4. Vanilla extract: I put this in the crust for extra flavor.
 I also love adding almond extract.
 Just enough to taste it but not overpowering.